wpsocio/wp-projects/plugins/wptelegram-comments/README.md

 ### Contribution

-Development occurs on Github, and all contributions welcome.
+Development occurs in our [Github monorepo](https://github.com/wpsocio/wp-projects), and all contributions welcome.

 ## Translation

-If you are looking to provide language translation files, Please do so via [WordPress Plugin Translations](https://translate.wordpress.org/projects/wp-plugins/wptelegram-comments).
+If you want to help with translation of the plugin, you can contribute via [WordPress Plugin Translations](https://translate.wordpress.org/projects/wp-plugins/wptelegram-comments).

 ## Installation

-1. Upload the `wptelegram-comments` folder to the `/wp-content/plugins/` directory
+#### Automatic installation

+Automatic installation is the easiest way -- WordPress will handle the file transfer, and you won’t need to leave your web browser.
+To do an automatic install of the plugin:

+- Log in to your WordPress dashboard
+- Navigate to the Plugins menu, and click "Add New"
+- In the search field type "wptelegram-comments" and hit Enter
-2. Activate the plugin through the Plugins menu in WordPress.
-After activation, you should see the menu of this plugin the the admin
+- Locate the plugin in the list of search results
-3. Configure the plugin.
+- Click on "Install Now" and wait for the installation to complete
+- Click on "Activate"

+#### Manual installation

+Manual installation method requires downloading the plugin and uploading it to your web server via your favorite FTP application.
+The official WordPress documentation contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

+#### Updating

+Automatic updates should work smoothly, but we still recommend you back up your site.